Vehicle Maintenance Guest Blog 2: Reasons You Should Drive a Stick Shift

 It’s a simple question that strikes fear in drivers everywhere: Can you drive a stick shift?

 I for one don’t understand what is so scary about this—I HAD to learn to drive stick or I couldn’t drive.
 I am so glad my Dad made me learn.
-Whether it’s avoiding extra fees for an automatic transmission at the car rental counter or getting that once-in-a-lifetime chance to drive your friend’s husband’s
+Whether it’s avoiding extra fees for an automatic transmission at the car rental counter or getting that once-in-a-lifetime chance to drive your friend’s husband’s Ferrari if you can say YES, you are ready for the driver’s seat.

 Being in automotive circles I have found that far more females don’t know how to drive a stick shift.
 Don’t you recall the power Julia Roberts character had in Pretty Woman—she was the one teaching the man to drive!
 Once you have the power of the engine in your hands you will never look back.